mtsatsev/Thesis/docs/index.md

 3. Easy to calculate the determinant(Autoregressive).

-An inverse autoregressive layer consists of a list of autoregressive networks (MADE) which we take from the nflows library [nflows](https://github.com/bayesiains/nflows/blob/master/nflows/transforms/made.py) that produces autoregressive parameters $\theta$ based on the prior distribution, which we denote as X and uses those parameters to transform them to the posterior, denoted z during sampling and from z to x during training.
-The prior is a three-dimensional Gaussian $\mathcal{N}(0:1)^3$.
+An inverse autoregressive layer consists of a list of autoregressive networks (MADE) which we take from the nflows library [nflows](https://github.com/bayesiains/nflows/blob/master/nflows/transforms/made.py) that produces autoregressive parameters $\theta$ based on the prior distribution, which we denote as X and uses those parameters to transform them to the posterior, denoted Z during sampling and from z to x during training.

+1. The prior is a three-dimensional Gaussian $\mathcal{N}(0:1)^3$.

-The reason why we want a list of autoregressive networks is because we might want to permute the parameters $\xi$, each with its own dedicated MADE network, between which the features are permuted to ensure full dependence of every feature on all others.
+2. The reason why we want a list of autoregressive networks is because we might want to permute the parameters $\xi$, each with its own dedicated MADE network, between which the features are permuted to ensure full dependence of every feature on all others.

-To implement the splines the output of the last MADE has to be 3 * the number of knots - 1.
+We begin with a skeleton implementation of a single layer:

 ```python
 class IAFBlock(nn.Module):